-Funded by various parts of the Irish Church, our groundbreaking CARE (Care farming for Asylum Seekers, Refugees and the Environment) project is the first of its kind to work with this service user group in Northern Ireland.
+Funded by various parts of the Irish Church, our ground breaking CARE (Care farming for Asylum Seekers, Refugees and the Environment) project is the first of its kind to work with this service user group in Northern Ireland.

 Through our CSA activities we aim to provide good, affordable food in the form of free range meat and seasonal chemical-free vegetables.
 CSA subscribers will also have the chance to be involved in their food production and get behind-the-scenes access and updates.
 In this way, we’re cultivating community, developing the first CSA scheme in Northern Ireland, and putting culture back into agriculture.

-Quarter Pig: £119
+Quarter Pig: £135

-What we do is provide dynamic, interactive and inspiring group guided tours of Jubilee Farm, the first community-owned farm in Northern Ireland.
+We provide dynamic, interactive and inspiring group guided tours of Jubilee Farm, the first community-owned farm in Northern Ireland.

 Our curriculum-based lessons on food, farming and nature-themed topics can cater for all levels of formal education, including pre-, primary, post-primary and special schools, as well as undergraduate and postgraduate levels.

 For primary schools, our experienced education team can cover the following ‘The World Around Us’ topics: minibeasts and where they live/invertebrates and their habitats; nocturnal animals; winter/snowy animals; Victorian farm; Fairtrade; food and farming.

 We’re also available to come to you and speak at services, seminars, conferences and other events on a wide range of agricultural and environmental topics and themes.

-Header image courtesy of Lukas Langrock.
+Header image courtesy of Lukas Langrock